blanquizel/demo/packages/jwt/README.md

 ### DESCRIPTION
 This demo is about the following points:

-+ How to set up a server written in TypeScript with Node.js and Express.
++ How to start a server written in TypeScript using Node.js and Express.
-+ How to create a login system by jwt.
++ How to create a login system using JWT.
-+ Token is using as get query params, it's just a demo.
-In your work, be better set it in Authorization of header.
++ Notice,Token is being used as a query params, it's just a demo.
+In your work, it would be better to set it in the Authorization header.

 ### ROADMAP